Aberfan disaster: Background

-Aberfan is situated toward the bottom of the western valley slope of the Taff Valley, on the eastern slope of Mynydd Merthyr hill, approximately 4 miles south of Merthyr Tydfil.
+Aberfan is situated toward the bottom of the western valley slope of the Taff Valley, on the eastern slope of Mynydd Merthyr, approximately 4 miles south of Merthyr Tydfil.
 When the Merthyr Vale Colliery was sunk on 23 August 1869 by John Nixon and partners, Aberfan consisted of two cottages and an inn frequented by local farmers and bargemen.
 By 1966 its population had grown to approximately 5,000, most of whom were employed in the coal industry.
 Since the nationalisation of the British coal industry in 1947, Aberfan's colliery had been under the control of the National Coal Board (NCB).
 Regulation in the coal industry was provided by HM Inspectorate of Mines.
 The inspectors had worked as engineers in the coal industry and were former employees of the NCB.
 The River Taff runs north-to-south through the village; at the upper side of the settlement, on the western outskirts, the bed of the disused Glamorganshire Canal and a disused railway embankment run parallel to the river.

 The first spoil from the coal mine was deposited on the valley's lower slopes, east of the canal, but during the 1910s the first tip was started on the western slopes, above the canal line and the village.
 By 1966 there were seven spoil heaps, comprising approximately 2.6 e6cuyd of waste.
 Tips 4 and 5 were conical mounds at the apex of the slope, although Tip 4 was misshapen from an earlier slip; the remaining five were lower down; all were directly above the village.
 Tip 7 was the only one being used in 1966.
 About 111 ft high, it contained 297000 cuyd of spoil, which included 30000 cuyd of tailings—waste from the chemical extraction of coal, fine particles of coal and ash which took on properties similar to quicksand when wet.